JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 ## 1. Setting the stage

 First, let's set up a small test project that we can easily modify to test different snippets of Java code.
-Our goal is for to be able to trigger a JIT compilation for a particular piece of Java code, so that we can use some of HotSpot's options for debugging the compilation.
+Our goal is to be able to trigger a JIT compilation for a particular piece of Java code, so that we can use some of HotSpot's options for debugging the compilation.

 I define a 'payload' method, which will hold the code that we wish to JIT compile.
 Then, we trigger the JIT compilation